Room Tour: Deluxe Studio at Disney’s Old Key West Resort

-Overall, I enjoyed the privacy of the area and was happy to only be a few steps away from the bus stop.
+Overall, I enjoyed the area’s privacy and was happy to be only a few steps from the bus stop.
 Of course, you can always hop on a bus and ride to the front of the resort if you desire.
+However, don’t forget to get off at Hospitality House.
+If you forget or aren’t paying attention, you’ll end up taking a ride to one of the theme parks.

+Regarding room locations at Disney’s Old Key West, you’ll want to consider another significant hiccup: Most of the resort’s buildings do not have elevators.
 Therefore, if you receive a second-floor room assignment (or third), you must carry your luggage up the stairs.
 Naturally, you would also want to consider any accessibility issues.

-Thankfully, I didn’t have an issue, but I tend to refrain from staying at places that don’t offer an elevator.
+Thankfully, I didn’t have an issue, but I tend to avoid staying at places that don’t offer an elevator.
 First-floor accommodations can be requested.
 However, you would need to talk with your travel agent or Disney to see how they handle or honor those requests.
+Now that we’ve discussed location considerations, let’s look at the deluxe studio.
+Each deluxe studio at Disney’s Old Key West sleeps up to four guests and has two queen-size beds.

 The deluxe studios at Old Key West are approximately 380 square feet, making them the largest studios at the Walt Disney World Resort.
-Additionally, I appreciated that my unit had windows on the front wall and a set of French doors on the opposite wall.
+Our unit also had a pair of French doors on the opposite wall leading to the balcony.
 This feature lets in a ton of natural light, making the space feel even more significant.
+Here is a look at the artwork that hung between the two beds, featuring Minnie Mouse at the beach with a couple of vibrant Adirondack chairs.

-Related: Two Bedroom Villa at Disney’s Riviera (with Lock-Off)
+Related: Two-Bedroom Villa at Disney’s Riviera (with Lock-Off)

 Here is a photo of the artwork above the table and chairs area.
 Honolulu or Magic Kingdom?

+A small television hangs on the wall over the chest of drawers.
+I couldn’t help but notice the TV was pretty small compared to most hotel rooms.
 I don’t know about you, but I’m more the type who enjoys the background noise of television after a long day in the parks.
-While the size of the TV wasn’t a dealbreaker for me, it might be for some of you who will spend a good deal of time in the room.
+While the size of the TV wasn’t a dealbreaker for me, it might be for anyone who will spend a good deal of time in the room.

 The chest of drawers offered a place to unpack a few items.